 SECTION 1.
-The county executive is hereby authorized to enter into interlocal cooperation agreements with those cities eligible and willing to participate with King County in an urban consortium for the purposes of administering federal Community Development Block Grant, HOME Investment Partnerships, and other federal grant funds from HUD, and planning and undertaking community development and housing activities within the consortium.
+The county executive is hereby authorized to enter into interlocal cooperation agreements with those cities eligible and willing to participate with King County in an urban consortium for the purposes of administering federal Community Development Block Grant, HOME Investment Partnerships and other federal grant funds from the United States Department of Housing and Urban Development, and planning and undertaking community development and housing activities within the consortium.

 SECTION 2.
-Pursuant to King County Charter Section 495 and K.C.C.
-4.04.040(B)(5), the county council hereby further authorizes the county executive to enter into attached interlocal agreements, which are anticipated to be in effect for a three-year period, thereby requiring the payment of funds from appropriations of subsequent fiscal years.
+In accordance with Section 495 of the King County Charter and K.C.C.
+4.04.040B.7, the county council hereby further authorizes the county executive to enter into attached interlocal agreements, which are anticipated to be in effect for a three-year period,